 It is also the hallmark of epileptic encephalopathies with suppression-burst (Ohtahara syndrome and early myoclonic encephalopathy).
 In these conditions, the bursts contain very high amplitude polymorphic variable sharp and spike-wave patterns with or without symmetry, with low amplitude intervals that vary from 2 to 10 seconds, and the pattern persists in all stages of wakefulness and sleep.

 Discontinuous recordings that do not meet the full criteria for burst suppression are perhaps encountered more commonly, particularly in the context of perinatal hypoxic-ischemic encephalopathy.
 The bursting activity may be of longer duration (10 to 30 sec), and IBI occupied by very low amplitude activity of less than 10 microV, less than 10-sec duration.
 These features may be associated with loss of sleep cycling and lability.
 There may be other variations on this theme of discontinuity, which have been described in the literature.

 Other Patterns of Uncertain Significance

 Positive temporal sharp waves (less than 400 ms in duration) seen over temporal (T3, T4) electrodes can also be encountered in term neonates and may not be considered to be of clinical significance unless persistent in serial records.
-Similarly, short duration central sharp waves (3 to 7 sec) may occur in short bursts and may not stand out from the background activity are of uncertain clinical significance.
+Similarly, short-duration central sharp waves (3 to 7 sec) may occur in short bursts and may not stand out from the background activity and are of uncertain clinical significance.

 Age-Dependent Patterns of Focal Brain Injury